2010 League of Ireland Premier Division: Overview

 Airtricity were announced as the new main sponsor for the League of Ireland on 26 February.
 The prize fund for the season was set at €911,000.
 The 2010 Premier Division featured 10 clubs.
 The regular season began on 5 March and concluded on 29 October.
 Each team played every other team four times, totalling 36 matches.

+Holders Bohemians held on to manager Pat Fenlon despite interest from Dundee United and Galway United's financial worries were eased with a cash injection from an investor.

 On the final day of the season, Shamrock Rovers won the title with a 2–2 draw away to Bray Wanderers.
 Second placed Bohemians finished level on points with Rovers but lost out on goal difference.